 2018 saw his “You Can’t Always Get What You Want” exhibition take off on Madison Avenue, NYC as well as a partnership with Neymar.
 The footballer presented the artist with personal objects and Allard created a breathtaking sculpture, forcing the gold medal-winner to confront the notion of materialism.

-Fueled by themes of conspicuous consumption, luxury brands, and constructed identities, Fred Allard casts high fashion shopping bags filled with soda cans and bottles in resin.
+Fueled by themes of conspicuous consumption, luxury brands, and constructed identities, Fred Allard concentrates on casting high fashion shopping bags filled with soda cans and bottles in resin.
 Influenced by ‘80s and ‘90s American pop culture and cosmopolitan European cities, Allard’s world is one in which brand dominates product and image matters most.
 For Allard, it’s absurd how consumerist attitudes and the need for status symbols eradicates the simple joys of modest living.

 Prior to his resin sculpture series “The Bags,” Allard created paintings inspired by Jean-Michel Basquiat, with bold colors and graphic text, and collages using deconstructed images of models culled from high fashion magazines, resulting in surreal, abstract, high-impact scenes.
 Celebrating commerce and exploring the emotional aspects of consumerism, Allard views his art-making and overall persona as a brand-building “trend lab”, constructing his own identity through artistic output in the same way that luxury objects bolster an individual’s image.